-4.3.6 Wait WAI
+4.3.6 Wait

-The Wait operator causes the Satellite Emulator to delay executing the command statement following it until emulation is broken for some reason (an event detector within the Event Monitor System or access violation of the memory map, for example). following example.
+The Wait operator causes the Satellite Emulator to delay executing the command statement following it until emulation is broken for some reason (an event detector within the Event Monitor System or access violation of the memory map, for example).
+See the following example.

-- The format for the Wait operator is: >RBK;WAI;<command><return> - For example: >RBK:WAI:D3<return> - Note that the semicolon is used to separate the commands.
+- The format for the Wait operator is:>RBK;WAI;<command><return> - Note that the semicolon is used to separate the commands.